Specialist Chartered Physiotherapist

-Our Clinical Lead is Ben Doyle BSc, MSc, MISCP, MCSP & MHPC.
+Our Clinical Director is Ben Doyle BSc, MSc, MISCP, MCSP & MHPC.

 Ben is a Specialist Neuromusculoskeletal Chartered Physiotherapist and registered member of the Irish Society of Chartered Physiotherapists (ISCP), the United Kingdom Chartered Society of Physiotherapists (CSP) and the Health Professional Council (HPC).

 He graduated with a BSc Honours in Sport Science and Rehabilitation in 2007 before completing a Masters in Physiotherapy in 2010.
 Ben gained a wealth of experience whilst working as a junior and senior MSK physiotherapist within a dynamic and pioneering team which included specialist physiotherapists and leading British Orthopaedic Consultants.